Bukama/flywaytest/README.md

 [Source: _Flyway_ FAQ: Rollback](https://flywaydb.org/documentation/faq#rollback)

+Depending on the changes made, migrations can be undone using the [`undo` command](https://flywaydb.org/documentation/command/undo) (in combination with an undo-script).

 **Is Oracle SQL\*Plus Syntax supported?**

 When using the _Flyway Pro_ version, _Flyway_ supports several commands, see [_Flyway_ documentation: SQL*Plus commands](https://flywaydb.org/documentation/database/oracle#sqlplus-commands)